okuzmenko31/iterm2-themes/README.md

 ___

-Open "Profiles" tab and here select "Colors" for the left tab
+Open "Profiles" tab and here select "Colors" from the right tab

 ![colors](https://i.ibb.co/Q8xDHvY/Screenshot-2024-01-02-at-02-02-03.png)

 Click to "Color Presets" and scroll down to bottom.
-After click "Import" in opened window search and open "themes" directory in this project.
-Select all presets and click "Open" in the right bottom side of the window.
+After, click "Import" in opened window, search and open "themes" directory in this project.
+Select all presets and click "Open" in the lower right corner of the window.

 ![presets](https://i.ibb.co/gDTx5Mt/Screenshot-2024-01-02-at-02-12-48.png)